 Unlike, for instance, travelers from other countries who spend the day outside, leaving their laptop and tablet on their bed in the dorm.
 Or those who go to the toilets in the restaurant, leaving their phone on the table.
-Or those who leave their backpack wide open in the dorm of their hostel… In my case, in the hostel, everything is tidy and nothing’s lying around in the room.
+Or those who leave their backpack wide open in the dorm of their hostel… Please don’t do it, and get one of the best anti-theft backpack.
+In my case, in the hostel, everything is tidy and nothing’s lying around in the room.
 Outside, I’m always watching my surroundings.
 And I see coming quite efficiently the travel scams.
 I’m gonna list here common travel scams, and I’m also gonna give advice to avoid them.
 You’ll quickly realize that you often just need common sense, and spot suspicious behavior from certain people.

 Wallet on the floor